hapify/hapify/docs/en/docs/getting-started/existing-boilerplate/step-1-clone-boilerplate.md

 #### Select an existing project

-From the list below, select a project from you account.
+From the list below, select a project from your account.

 ```
 ?
 Choose a project (Use arrow keys)